Pause

 Monday 13 May 2019, 9:50am

-Tracy Keating, Head of Student Wellbeing, writes about the support we provide for students throughout their training, and the unique challenges and rewards of working at RADA.
+Tracy Keating, former Head of Student Wellbeing, writes about the support we provide for students throughout their training, and the unique challenges and rewards of working at RADA.

 Taking part in an intensive training, whether as an acting or technical student, can be challenging and stressful at times.
 At RADA, as part of our student and academic support, we offer a Student Wellbeing Service focused on pastoral care and counselling.
 My role has been to develop this service and to respond to the unique needs of our students, and the day-to-day challenges they face.